 I don't remember the first book I ever read.
 Hell, I can barely remember the LAST book I read.
 And yet, if I have my choice of free-time time-wasters, I'm always going to choose books.
 I spent most of my childhood with (a dreamy far-off look and) my nose stuck in a book, when I wasn't busy watching Fraggle Rock or mainlining Disney movies.

 I don't remember learning to read, but I do remember the feeling that came with it.
 That heady power, like I was being let in on some great, cosmic secret.
 And the books!
 They're everywhere!
-You can just go to the library and they'll GIVE YOU THEM FOR FREE!
-There's something special about picking up an unread book.
-Countless possibilities lie before you, anything could happen, and you never have to leave the comfort of your sofa, which is good for someone as hermit-like as I am.
-I've time-traveled, space-traveled, sleigh-traveled, and hippogriff-traveled all over this world and others, and not once have I had to change out of my pajamas.
+You can go to the library and they'll GIVE YOU THEM FOR FREE!
+There's something special about opening an unread book.
+Countless possibilities lie before you, anything could happen, and you never have to leave the comfort of your sofa, which is good for anyone as hermit-like as I am.
+I've time-traveled, space-traveled, and hippogriff-traveled all over this world and others, and not once have I had to change out of my pajamas.

 It's a strange thing, that someone hundreds of miles or hundreds of years away can put words on a page for so many others to read, and those words can conjure up pure magic.
-Why does anyone read?
-I would argue that it's for the same reason anyone writes -- to escape, to understand, to break down the answers to life, the universe, and everything into smaller, easier to swallow pieces, much more fit for human consumption than the big unanswerable questions.
+I sometimes wonder why anyone reads.
+(Well, more accurately, I wonder why people DON'T READ).
+But, really, why does anyone read?
+I would argue that it's for the same reason anyone writes -- to escape, to understand, to break down the answers to life, the universe, and everything into smaller, easier to swallow pieces, much more fit for human consumption than those big unanswerable questions.
 Reading is learning, I think, and if that's the case, I've been studying my entire life for an exam that may not even exist.

 That's not to say these reading lessons haven't been beneficial.
 I learned about the power of believing from The Polar Express and that old stories could be made new again from The True Story of The Three Little Pigs.
 I learned that living in a chocolate factory would be freaking awesome (something I'd always suspected) and that Ramona Quimby and my little sister might be the same person.
 I learned that magic and Muggles were real and that I'd found my compatriots in Jo March and Elizabeth Bennet.
 A Wrinkle in Time taught me that a book can make your heart stop with wonder, and break it just as easily.
 Books have done my heart more damage than any boy ever did.
 I cried buckets along with the March family when Beth died, Bridge to Terabithia stayed with me for days, I cried (in class!) when I finished The Giver, and when I read The Diary of Anne Frank for the first time, my heart just burst right open and I don't think it ever fully healed.

 Books have been teaching me all my life, without me even noticing.
-The most important lesson I ever learned about writing was thanks to books, and yet I didn't know it until I was 19.
+The most important lesson I ever learned about writing was thanks to books, and I didn't even know it until I was 19.
 I learned it during a conference with one of my professors, a professor I very much admired and wanted to impress.
-We were talking about a paper I'd written for class, a piece of creative non-fiction about swimming with stingrays, the first piece of creative non-fiction I'd ever written.
+We were talking about a paper I'd written for class, a piece of creative non-fiction about swimming with stingrays, the first piece I'd ever written for this class.
 I was just a freshman, all sweaty palms and nervous laughter while he poured over my paper.
 I tapped my index finger on my leg until he finally, FINALLY, looked up.

 "You read a lot," he said, and I nodded.
-"That's how you become a good writer, you read a lot."
+"That's how you become a good writer.
+Keep reading."

 I was giddy at the thought of him thinking I was a good writer, or that I at least COULD be a good writer, and all because of books.
 I was thrilled to discover, as I'd suspected all along, that the exam really did exist, and best of all, I'd passed.